 When you look at a cannabis plant, it may seem smooth from a distance.
 Bring it up a little closer and you’ll realize that tiny hair-like structures are surrounding the buds.
 These little structures are trichomes (also known as kief), responsible for keeping cannabis plants strong enough to survive severe weather conditions.

 They have both a biological function and a usable function, usually making their way into the production of gummies and more.
-Once these trichomes are separated from the plant, you will have something closer to hash, going through the process of drying and sifting until you make a smooth, smokeable product.
+Once these trichomes are separated from the plant, you will have something closer to hash, going through the process of drying and sifting until you make a smooth, smokeable hash.

 What is “Hashable?”